Leeds Conservatoire: History

 Leeds Conservatoire was established in 1965 as the Leeds Music Centre, delivering extra-curricular music classes at the Leeds Institute building near Millennium Square, which now houses Leeds City Museum.
-In 1971, it became known as the City of Leeds College of Music.
+In 1971, it became affiliated with Leeds University and known as the City of Leeds College of Music.
 In 1993, the conservatoire launched the first Jazz degree in Europe.

 In 1997, the conservatoire was moved to purpose-built premises on Quarry Hill, neighbouring with the Leeds Playhouse, Northern Ballet and the BBC Yorkshire building.

 In 2009, the conservatoire announced plans to merge with Bradford University.
 In the following year, Leeds Conservatoire instead received approval from the Higher Education Funding Council for England (HEFCE) to merge with Leeds City College.
 On 1 August 2011, the conservatoire became a wholly owned subsidiary within the Leeds City College Group.
 As a result, the conservatoire lost its Higher Education Institution status, and so all undergraduate and postgraduate degrees were validated, first by Bradford University, and now the University of Hull.

 In 2012, Leeds Conservatoire received a £2 million refurbishment for its recording studios, performance and communal spaces.
 This also introduced raked seating to the conservatoire's main performance space, The Venue.
 Funding from the government and additional private donations saw the conservatoire receiving 54 Steinway pianos in September 2011, resulting in the conservatoire becoming the only All-Steinway school in England at the time.

 The Sounds Like THIS festival, initiated by the conservatoire, made its debut in March 2017, showcasing artists "who take bold new approaches to sound, incorporating electronic, classical, electroacoustic, opera and immersive visual installation".
 The festival received a grant from Arts Council England for the 2018 season.

 In 2017, the conservatoire revamped its performance space The Venue with a rooftop extension.
 In September 2017, Leeds Conservatoire unveiled the Leeds Music Library, a new location for their previously internal library space.
 Following the library's relocation, the conservatoire invested £0.5 million to refurbish the fifth floor of the main building with new practice rooms and study space.

 In June 2018, the conservatoire regained its Higher Education Institution status.

 In 2019, the conservatoire partnered with Opera North.

 From 3 August 2020, Leeds College of Music adopted Leeds Conservatoire as its new name, following the launch of new degree courses in Musical Theatre, Acting and Actor Musician.